 In 2013 Clinicians at St Vincent’s hospital initiated the Culturally and Linguistically Diverse Ethics Resources (CALDER) study.
 Seeding funding from the Melbourne Networked Society Institute project enabled the development of a prototype iPad-based resource about medical research and consent informed by the needs, perceptions and experiences of CALD patients, their families, researchers, and HREC committee members.
 The target patient population was older Italo-Australians.

 The findings have guided the development of a bilingual and culturally appropriate iPad-based resource, Let’s talk medical research: Parliamo dI ricerca medica! to be used in clinical and community contexts to raise awareness about the purpose of medical research.
 The resource includes videos about the purpose of medical research and the process of consent; it also includes proof of concept technology to trial a novel consent process.
 The implementation phase will include a trial of the iPad-based resource, with researchers and patients at St Vincent’s hospital.

-Prof David Story, Centre for Integrated Critical Care, Melbourne Medical School, UoM,
+Prof David Story, Department of Critical Care, Melbourne Medical School, UoM,

-Ms Anna Parker, Centre for Integrated Critical Care, Melbourne Medical School, UoM,
+Ms Anna Parker, Department of Critical Care, Melbourne Medical School, UoM,

 Prof John Hajek, Department of Italian, School of Languages and Linguistics; Research Unit for Multilinguism and Cross Cultural Communication,